Wal-Mart forecast disappoints as grocery business struggles

 The cuts last year to benefits under the Supplemental Nutrition Assistance Program, the largest U.S. anti-hunger program, have been particularly painful for Wal-Mart.
 One in five Wal-Mart shoppers relies on food stamps, according to Cowen analyst Tal Lev.
 Wal-Mart also faces stiff competition from dollar stores for lower-income shoppers.

 During the quarter, comparable grocery sales fell by a “low-single-digit” percentage.
-In contrast, higher-end supermarket operators Kroger Co (KR.N) and Safeway Inc SWY.N reported increases for their most recent quarters.
+In contrast, higher-end supermarket operators Kroger Co and Safeway Inc reported increases for their most recent quarters.

 Wal-Mart shares fell 2.2 percent to $73.21 in morning trading on the New York Stock Exchange.